MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdidestroydriverinfolist.md

 ### -param DeviceInfoSet [in]

-A handle to a <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains the driver list to delete.
+A handle to a <a href="devinst.device_information_sets">device information set</a> that contains the driver list to delete.

 ### -param DeviceInfoData [in, optional]